 The term fitness to practise means that osteopaths should have the necessary knowledge and skills to perform their job effectively, they should have the health and character to practise safely and competently, and they can be trusted to act legally and responsibly.

 Our Regulation Department is responsible for establishing and maintaining the standards of professional competence and conduct.
 It handles complaints about the fitness to practise of osteopaths on the Register, which can lead to a hearing before the Professional Conduct Committee (PCC).

-Our Fitness to Practise reports, published annually, include details of the decisions made by the PCC and any sanctions applied.
-When the committee investigates an allegation and decides that it is not well founded, the osteopath can ask for this to be recorded in the next Fitness to Practise report.
+Our Fitness to Practise reports, published annually, includes details of the decisions made by the PCC and any sanctions applied.
+When the committee investigates an allegation and decides that it is not well-founded, the osteopath can ask for this to be recorded in the next Fitness to Practise report.